Aneurysm embolization: coiling, stenting, flow diversion

 - Check for signs of infection such as swelling, redness, yellow or green discharge, warm to the touch.

-- Keep your dressing clean and dry.
-Change the dressing daily.
+- Keep your dressing clean and dry; change it daily.
 Wash your hands before and after.

 - Do not apply creams, lotions, or ointments on or near your incision.